 Camp Hope Orphanage

 Camp Hope began as a week-long day camp for disabled children in Quito, Ecuador and brought to the forefront the tremendous need for additional year-round services and support.
-Today Camp Hope includes an orphanage and a daycare for impoverished families with disabled children from the surrounding communities.
+Today Camp Hope includes an orphanage and a daycare for impoverished families with disabled children.
 The children are given medical care, nutritious meals and life skills training to gain independence.

 Less than 1% of Ecuador’s disabled population receive an education or any medical services.
 Medication and therapy can cost thousands of dollars a month making it impossible for families living on less than $500 per month to provide for their children.
 Parents have two options: